rnd0101/urbanmediator/README_MAP.txt

     <41001> +proj=merc +lat_ts=0 +lon_0=0 +k=1.000000 +x_0=0 +y_0=0 +ellps=WGS84 +datum=WGS84 +units=m +no_defs  no_defs <>
     <900913> +proj=merc +a=6378137 +b=6378137 +lat_ts=0.0 +lon_0=0.0 +x_0=0.0 +y_0=0 +k=1.0 +units=m +nadgrids=@null +no_defs

+Alternatively, set srsname to "esri.extra:900913" as the <900913> definition is already present in that data file.

 To use OSM map, UM needs "custom" way of setting up the map.
 To switch that on, edit the UM settings (login as admin first)::